Alxaline/Easy-GATE-Installation/README.md

 sudo rm -R GATE
 ```
 ### Second remove the environnement variable
-The script will add the environnement variable to your .bashrc.
-Remove the line at the end:
+The script will add the environnement variable to your .bashrc:
 ```
 gedit ~/.bashrc
 ```